gulfiliz/gulfiliz.github.io/_posts/2025-03-17-modular-origami.md

 differ by exactly two:
 $$|M - V| = 2$$

-These are local conditions — they apply vertex by vertex.
+These are local conditions: they apply vertex by vertex.
 Global flat-foldability (whether the entire model folds flat without self-intersection) is a harder problem.
 It has been proven **NP-hard** in general.